jasonwiesner/jason-sdc-journal/journal.md

 ## Phase 3: Deploy the Service and Proxy

-### Deploying Service & Proxy through EC2 Ubuntu Instances:
+### Deploying Service and Proxy through EC2 Ubuntu Instances:

 * Configure and launch EC2 instance in AWS